gogetdata/ggd-recipes/docs/source/ggd-search.rst

 5. Example of searching for two different data packages at the same time for a specific genome build
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The default behavior is to search for terms both combine and seperatly.
+The default behavior is to search for terms both combine and separately.
 Therefore, one does noes need to set the :code:`--search-type` unless they would like to refine the results.
 The example below can also be done with setting search-type flag as such: :code:`--search type non-combined-only`